 If you’re at all familiar with essential oils, it’s pretty likely that you’ve heard of tea tree oil (also known as melaleuca oil).
-Perhaps one of the most versatile oils, tea tree/melaleuca oil benefits include acting as a natural antibacterial agent to containing anti-fungal properties to fighting inflammation!
+Perhaps one of the most versatile oils, tea tree/melaleuca oil benefits includes acting as a natural antibacterial agent to containing anti-fungal properties to fighting inflammation!
 It’s truly one powerful and all-encompassing natural remedy.

 So, let’s take a closer look at what tea tree/melaleuca oil is, what makes it so powerful, why you need it in your medicine cabinet, and some of the top ways you can use it as an everyday natural remedy.